akashsengupta1997/HuManiFlow/README.md

 ```

 ### Model files
-You will need to download the SMPL model.
-The [neutral model](http://smplify.is.tue.mpg.de) is required for training and running the demo code.
+You will need to download SMPL model files from [here](https://smpl.is.tue.mpg.de/).
+The neutral model is required for training and running the demo code.
-If you want to evaluate the model on datasets with gendered SMPL labels (such as 3DPW and SSP-3D), the male and female models
+If you want to evaluate the model on datasets with gendered SMPL labels (such as 3DPW and SSP-3D), you should also download the male and female models.
-are available [here](http://smpl.is.tue.mpg.de).
 You may need to convert the SMPL model files to be compatible with python3 by removing
 any chumpy objects.
 To do so, please follow the instructions [here](https://github.com/vchoutas/smplx/tree/master/tools).

 Download pre-trained model checkpoints for our 3D Shape/Pose network, as well as for 2D Pose